 But the highlight of the Aquarium for all of us, and I think for pretty much anyone who visits, is Shark Lagoon.

-In addition to looking down on the sharks from above, visitors have the opportunity to get closer they ever though possible by going THROUGH the lagoon in a transparent tube, being moved along via conveyor belt.
+In addition to looking down on the sharks from above, visitors have the opportunity to get closer thank they ever thought possible by going THROUGH the lagoon in a transparent tube, being moved along via conveyor belt.

 If it’s not obvious, we loved the Aquarium.
 It’s expensive, but it’s worth it, and I recommend it to anyone who is visiting Gatlinburg.